Learn Business. Do Business. Practical business experience as you study

 Learning and teaching

-Taught modules will be assessed through a mix of different assessment methods, such as examinations, individual and group coursework, and presentations.
-You’ll also be required to conduct relevant and up-to-date research involving finding a research question, writing a literature review, analysing data, and developing critical recommendations based on your findings.
+Taught modules will be assessed through a mix of different assessment methods, such as essays, reports, oral presentations, exams and group projects.
+You’ll also be required to conduct relevant and up-to-date research by finding a research question, writing a literature review, analysing data, and developing policy recommendations based on your findings.

 Student experience and employability